MiguelMurilloG/horror-movie-quiz/README.md

 - Test their knowledge of horror in a fun way.
 - Enjoy a visually apppealing and user-friendly quiz interface.
-- Receive and instant feedback on their quiz performance.
+- Receive and instant feedback on their quiz performance, allowing them to learn and improve as they play.

 ### Design